 Massachusetts Citizens Launch Drive to Require Hand-Count of Ballots in Elections

-With the hope of starting a lobbying campaign of their state legislators to rewrite the state's election laws, the group Hand-Count the Ballots - MA has emailed an initial polling questionnaire to all Massachusetts state representatives and state senators regarding their positions on a proposed law to require that all ballots in all future elections be counted and tabulated by hand.
+Kicking off a lobbying campaign of their state legislators to rewrite the state's election laws, the group Hand-Count the Ballots - MA has emailed an initial polling questionnaire to all Massachusetts state representatives and state senators regarding their positions on a proposed law to require that all ballots in all future elections be counted and tabulated by hand.

 Countries which now employ systems of 100% hand-counted paper ballots include Germany, Canada, France, Ireland, Italy, Denmark, Finland, and 53 other countries.